DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 This quick overview includes the major components of the extension that is generally available.

+### Find and install us from the Google Workspace Marketplace!

+Here is the [direct link (click me!)](https://workspace.google.com/marketplace/app/dmt_creator_data/752840059650) to our listing for the DMT Creator Data plugin in the Google Workspace Marketplace™

 ## Installing & Setup

 There is minimal installation and setup needed to start working with creator data directly in your spreadsheets!